kateolmstead/rest-api-client/README.md

 ## Instantiating the PHP Client

 To use the PHP PlaynomicsApiClient, fork this repository or download the source files.
-Then import the PlaynomicsApiClient into your server-side code:
+You can then import the PlaynomicsApiClient into your server-side code:

 ```php
 require_once "<PATH-TO-PLAYNOMICS-API-CLIENT>/PlaynomicsApiClient.php";